kanboard/kanboard/doc/project-types.markdown

 Project Types
 =============

-There are two kind of projects:
+There are two kinds of projects:

 | Type              | Description                                                           |
 |-------------------|-----------------------------------------------------------------------|